rshipp/geodigger/onepage.md

 for several hours, and finally resumed on Thursday and continued without interruption until the end of the week, a sizeable amount of data might have been collected.
-Without a log, the researcher might assume data was being collected during the entire week, and any analasys performed would be skewed due to the missing data.
-The GeoDigger log accounts for this problem by allowing child classes to write date and timestamped messages to a central log file whenever something of importance occurs in the process of reading from the API.
+Without a log, the researcher might assume data was being collected during the entire week, and any analysis performed would be skewed due to the missing data.
+The GeoDigger log accounts for this problem by allowing child classes to write date and time stamped messages to a central log file whenever something of importance occurs in the process of reading from the API.
 Time stamps are added automatically, so child classes only need to call the logging method as `log("message")`.